 - How you can verify the contents of your disclosure

-If you don't post this disclosure within the safety section of Google Play by mid-2022, your app could be removed from the Google Store.
+If you don't post this disclosure within the safety section of Google Play, your app could be removed from the Google Store.
 And if you make false claims, Google may ask you to change your disclosure or, again, Google could remove your app from use.